 In addition to offering many of the usual fundamental data points, they offer all the data points in the Morningstar rating system.
 One data point sure to please Warren Buffet aficionados is the availability of a proprietary economic moat measure

 If your investing strategies call for technical analysis, you will need to make that analysis elsewhere – stock technical analysis is not available.

-Custom screens can be saved by name for later recall / use and can be created by modifying the Morningstar pre-defined screens.
-A brief explanation of the screen rationale is available for each of their pre-defined stock screens.
+As noted above, custom screens can be saved by name for later recall / use and can be created by modifying the Morningstar pre-defined screens.

 It is possible to compare valuation and growth data to sector and benchmark values or absolute values.
 The year over year historical data is extensive (5 years of financial statement data) and trailing twelve month data is available.
 Quarter over quarter is not available.